kgroveshok/z80-homebrew/FORTH.md

 * $xxxx  - 16bit Hex int value
 * $xx    -  8bit Hex int value
 * "xxx"  - String (250 char max)
+* 99999   - If first char is numeric then treat as decimal string (TODO)
 * %xxxxx  - 16bit binary value (todo)

 Note: If text appears to the parser that isnt above or a valid word in any form it will be pushed to the stack with the assumption that it is a string of some sort.